functionless/functionless/docs/tutorial/0-Introduction.md

 import { AppsyncResolver } from "functionless";
 ```

 This class is how we create Resolver Functions for Appsync.
-These Resolver Functions configure AppSync to transform requests, call (integrate with) backend services and then transform and return responses.
-An Appsync Resolver is configured with CloudFormation and Apache Velocity Templates, but Functionless makes this easy by transforming your TypeScript code into those configurations.
+These Resolver Functions configure AppSync to transform requests, integrate with backend services and then transform and return responses.
+An Appsync Resolver is configured with CloudFormation and Apache Velocity Templates, but Functionless makes this easy by transforming your TypeScript code into those configurations so you don't have to learn them (yuck!).

-To implement `createPost`, instantiate a new `AppsyncResolver` and implement its logic with a function:
+To implement `createPost`, instantiate a new `AppsyncResolver` and implement its logic with a function (yes, it's that simple):

 ```ts
 export const createPost = new AppsyncResolver<{ title: string }, Post>(